joachim-n/drupal-core-development-project/README.md

 Composer will clone Drupal core into a 'repos/drupal' directory within the project, and then symlink that into the project when it installs Drupal core.

-Drupal core is checked out to its default branch, which is currently 11.x.
-This causes complications with Composer because that branch is actually for Drupal 10.2.x, and so Composer won't install contrib modules.

-- To work on a different branch, use the `--no-install` option with the `composer create-project` command, then change the branch of the Drupal core clone, then do `composer install`.
+Drupal core is checked out to its default branch, which is currently 11.x (see limitations below).
+To start on a different branch without first checking out 11.x, you can use the `--no-install` option with the `composer create-project` command, then change the branch of the Drupal core clone, then do `composer install`.

 Once the Composer installation is complete, you can install Drupal as normal, either with `drush si` or with the web UI.